equinor/ert/docs/reference/configuration/keywords.rst

         Normally the mapping between report steps and true dates is inferred by ERT indirectly by loading the ECLIPSE summary files.
-In cases where you do not have any ECLIPSE summary files you can use the TIME_MAP keyword to specify a file with dates which are used to establish this mapping:
+In cases where you do not have any ECLIPSE summary files you can use the TIME_MAP keyword to specify a file with dates which are used to establish this mapping.
+        This is only needed in cases where GEN_OBSERVATION is used with the DATE keyword, or cases with SUMMARY observations without REFCASE.

         *Example:*